rhdunn/cainteoir-engine/docs/api/src/languages.md

 Compare two language tags for equality.

 @a
-: The fist language tag to compare.
+: The first language tag to compare.

 @b
 : The second language tag to compare.